Undergraduate Research Internship Program

 Note: If you have previously interned at CESTA and would like to intern with us again, please submit a new application.
 The application form will ask about your previous experience with CESTA.

-CESTA's Undergraduate Research Internship program empowers students to apply technologies across the Humanities and Social Sciences in ways that enhance our understanding of the world.
+The Undergraduate Research Internship program empowers students to apply technologies across the Humanities and Social Sciences in ways that enhance our understanding of the world.
+Given that there are two opportunities to apply for the Summer 2024 program (in Fall quarter, and now) applications are reviewed on a rolling basis.
+The final deadline for full consideration is April 1, 2024.

-As Stanford's digital humanities center, CESTA cultivates research at the intersection of computing, design, and the humanities.
+The Center for Spatial and Textual Analysis (CESTA) cultivates research at the intersection of computing, design, and the humanities.
 The Center utilizes digital and computational methods to investigate cultural records, objects, and historical phenomena through space and time.
-CESTA projects explore the history of technologies, preserve and explain the written and artistic records of peoples across the world, and bring new life to the stories of individuals who helped build America.
+CESTA projects explore the history of technologies, preserve, explain, and analyze the written and artistic records of peoples across the world, and bring new life to the stories of individuals who helped build modern institutions.

-The Undergraduate Research Internship provides opportunities for undergraduates to work on these projects throughout the academic year.
+The Undergraduate Research Internship provides opportunities for undergraduates to work on these projects part-time throughout the academic year, and full-time during the summer internship program.
 Through structured research training, experimentation with cutting-edge technologies, and faculty mentorship, students develop valuable academic and professional skill sets.
 Work on lab projects allows students to apply their developing expertise in data science, GIS, and web development in tandem with humanities skills in critical thinking, creative problem-solving, and ethical decision-making.

 Fundamentals of the Program

-• Regular in-person program sessions at CESTA (meetings with the full cohort of research interns)
+- Regular in-person program sessions at CESTA (meetings with the full cohort of interns)

 All research interns are compensated for their participation in the program.
-Compensation can take the form of academic credit, stipend, or hourly pay.
+Compensation can take the form of stipend or hourly pay.
 Interns will receive information about their specific arrangement in their offer letters.
-Students who qualify for Federal Work-Study awards in 2022-23 should let us know about their eligibility at the time that they apply.
+Students who qualify for Federal Work-Study awards in 2023-24 should let us know about their eligibility at the time that they apply.
 Students offered positions supported by VPUE stipends are required to complete a Student Contract prior to participating in our program.

 For more information, check out our frequently asked questions!